brianhouse/sound_art/README.md

 #### Wednesday 4/16
 - Kevin Beasley, _A View of a Landscape_ (2019)
-- Present proposals for Sound Object project
+- Present proposals for final projects

 ### Week 12

 #### Monday — No Class (April Break)

 #### Wednesday 4/23
-- Reading due: Kim Cascone, "The Aesthetics of Failure" (2000)
+- Reading due: Kim Cascone, "The Aesthetics of Failure" (2000) <!-- put up in synthesis section -->
 - Zimoun, cardboard box installations (2000s)
 - Work time